Back to Blog

 Check if a Workflow Has Elevated Permissions

 If a GitHub Actions workflow file has the permissions property defined either at the workflow level or job level, it means that it has restricted permissions.
-The example below shows how one can explicitly set token permissions at the workflow and job levels:
+The example below shows how one can explicitly set token permissions at the workflow and job level:

 name: Release